Microsoft Exchange 2010 - SSL/TLS

-- Microsoft Exchange 2007 has a new feature called 'Opportunistic TLS' which is enabled by default upon installation, this feature means Exchange 2007 will negotiate a secured SSL/TLS session wherever possible and encrypt the message.
+- Microsoft Exchange 2010 has a feature called 'Opportunistic TLS' which is enabled by default upon installation, this feature means Exchange 2010 will negotiate a secured SSL/TLS session wherever possible and encrypt the message.
 Further information can be found on Microsoft's Technet Website .

 - By default SSL/TLS is not enabled on AuthSMTP accounts.

 - If you do wish to use SSL/TLS please login to the control panel and enable it on your account.

 - If you do not wish to use SSL/TLS you will need to take the following steps to disable this feature in Exchange 2010.